Accessibility Statements For Websites

-We have reviewed hundreds of Website Accessibility Statements and can assist our clients and their web developers with an appropriate ADA website Accessibility Statement for particular website.
-After reviewing hundreds of these statements, it is our view that almost all such statement are problematic.
-In part this is because the statements are either borrowed from other websites and/or the Accessibility Statement is drafted in an attempt to comply with what a web developer believes is some type of legal standard.
+We have reviewed hundreds of website accessibility statements and can assist our clients and their web developers with an appropriate ADA website accessibility statement for particular website.
+After reviewing hundreds of these statements, it is our view that almost all such statements are problematic.
+In part this is because the statements are either borrowed from other websites and/or the accessibility statement is drafted in an attempt to comply with what a web developer believes is some type of legal standard.
 However, what is or is not required is a legal issue and not a technical issue.
-Often web developers falsely believe that the non-governmental international organization, called the World Wide Web Consortium and/or the WEB CONTENT ACCESSIBILITY GUIDELINES (WCAG), has set a legal standard.
+Often web developers falsely believe that the nongovernmental international organization, called the World Wide Web Consortium and/or the Web Content Accessibility Guidelines (WCAG), has set a legal standard.
 This is not the law in the United States.
-In our view, web developers who thinking that complying with such guidelines might be the law, often add an inappropriate Website Accessibility Statement that suggests that the particular website is required to, is, or will follow these guidelines as if they were legal standards.
+In our view, web developers who are thinking that complying with such guidelines might be the law, often add an inappropriate website accessibility statement that suggests that the particular website is required to, is, or will follow these guidelines as if they were legal standards.
 Such an approach can place the website at higher risk of ADA website claims and lawsuits.

-This page presents, or refers, and sometimes compares different types of ADA Website Accessibility Statements.
-My presenting or referring to an Accessibility Statement we are not stating, suggesting, or implying that such a statement is correct, or follows some type of guidelines, or is appropriate for a particular website.
-In fact, some of the Accessibility Statement being referred to, or compared in our view can present a considerable risk if added to some websites.
+This page presents, or refers, and sometimes compares different types of ADA website accessibility statements.
+By presenting or referring to an accessibility statement we are not stating or implying that such a statement is correct, or follows some type of guidelines, or is appropriate for a particular website.
+In fact, some of the accessibility statements being referred to in our view can present a considerable risk if added to some websites.